ScripterNoobs/edac_ai/README.md

 # edac_ai

-This repository contains a lightweight C++17 HTTP API and a simple HTML client for a multimodal assistant with text and audio endpoints.
+This repository contains a lightweight C++17 HTTP API and a Grok-styled HTML client for a multimodal assistant with text and audio endpoints.

 ## Repository layout
-- `cpp/`: C++17 HTTP server exposing chat, audio, health, and session summary endpoints.
+- `cpp/`: C++17 HTTP server exposing chat, audio, health, session summary, diagnostics, and tool catalog endpoints.
-- `html/`: Static web client to exercise chat and audio flows against the API.
+- `html/`: Static web client to exercise chat, audio, session lookup, diagnostics, and tool flows against the API.

 ## Building and running the C++ API
 1. Ensure a C++17 toolchain and CMake (>=3.16) are installed.